-open to eligible people ages 38 years to 65 years
+open to eligible people ages 38–65

 The purpose of this study is to learn if an experimental treatment can help thinking ability, and memory in Veterans with Gulf War Veterans Illnesses (GWVI).
 The experimental treatment uses light-emitting diodes (LEDs), that are applied outside the skull, to the head using a helmet that is lined with near-infrared diodes.
 LEDs are also placed in the nostrils (one red diode: and one near-infrared diode), to possibly deliver photons to the deeper parts of the brain.
 A treatment takes about 30 minutes.
 The participants receive a series of LED treatments which take place as outpatient visits at the VA Boston Healthcare System, Jamaica Plain Campus.
 The LEDs contain red and near-infrared diodes.
 The FDA considers the LED device used here, to be a non-significant risk device.
 The LEDs do not produce heat.